dunnicli/micro-stacks-svelte/README.md

 Our main app is an online art gallery (real paintings).
 The artists have asked if they could create nfts and so here we are.
 Only the artist can create nfts.

 Everything here works.
 You will have to deploy your own contract to testnet.
 Feel free to copy and use anything.
+There is a copy of the contract in the lib folder.

 Also, I'm not a typescript fan and avoid it whenever possible.
 However, the repo I built this from is typescript so I have to live with it in this context.

+Create an issue if you have any questions.

+I'm on the Stacks Discord channel to ask questions.

+@dunnicli

+I'd like to thank @aulneau for his help and for his great work on micro-stacks.

 # create-svelte